-At this point it is unsure how the consumer electronics market in Russia will behave in 2021 and throughout 2022.
+At this point, it is unsure how the consumer electronics market in Russia will behave in 2021 and throughout 2022.
 The Deloitte survey seems to point out that most of the consumers’ desired spending in electronics is somewhere close to 11% of their monthly budget.
-This leads us to believe that although we could witness a slump in sales this year and into the next – the long-term will remain positive.
-The Russian consumer seems to have a strong preference towards shopping in Russian stores.
+This leads us to believe that although we could witness a slump in sales this year and into the next - the long-term will remain positive.
+The Russian consumer seems to have a strong preference for shopping in Russian stores.

 Preceded by the great results of 2020, the Q1 results show that the electronics demand in Russia continued through 2021.
-In 2020 M.video saw an increased demand for its products, and a surge in online sales.
+In 2020 M.video saw an increased demand for its products and a surge in online sales.
 Online sales accounted for 60% of the total revenues, an increase from 33% in 2019.
 Management defined a new dividend policy, in which it intends to pay 100% of its net profit.
 It expects to grow GMV by ~100% to RUB1000B in FY25.

 Total active customers at the end of 2020 were 19M, out of a 72M solid customer base.
 Nearly ~50% of the Russian population has purchased an item through M.video.
-It generated 1.2B total visits on its stores, and online/mobile platforms.
+It generated 1.2B total visits on its stores and online/mobile platforms.
 Its web platform traffic also grew by 29%.